ong8181/eDNA-early-pooling/README.md

 # Downloading sequence data
 Demultiplexed FASTQ files are available in DDBJ DRA (accession number = DRA013399).
 If you want to reproduce the analysis, place the downloaded FASTQ files in `seqdata_demultiplexed` folder using the following commands.
 You can re-run the analysis from DADA2 analysis.

+\*Each sample folder usually contains two FASTQ files (paired-end files).
+However, four sample folders (DRX333539, DRX333586, DRX333596, and DRX333675) contain three FASTQ files.
+The third FASTQ file contains sequences of which paired-sequences were not found, which can simply be discarded when you want to reproduce the analyses.

 ```
 # Go to the repository folder
 cd eDNA-early-pooling